TimPietrusky/atelier/docs/conventions.md

     - Prompt: most recent upstream prompt.
     - Image: most recent upstream image when the `image-input` handle is connected.
   - Emits `inputsUsed` in `result.metadata` for transparency.
+  - **Result history**: stores all generated images in `resultHistory` array; displays in 2-column grid with most recent first.
+Each execution appends to history instead of replacing.
+Users can remove individual images or use "Clear All".

 ## AI SDK integration (provider-agnostic)